Hibernian 1-1 Raith Rovers

 Second Half ends, Hibernian 1, Raith Rovers 1.

-Christian Nade (Raith Rovers) wins a free kick in the defensive half.
+Christian Nade (Raith Rovers) wins a free kick on the right wing.

-Attempt missed.
-Callum Booth (Hibernian) right footed shot from outside the box is high and wide to the right.

 Substitution

 Attempt missed.
-Dylan McGeouch (Hibernian) right footed shot from outside the box is high and wide to the right.
+Liam Fontaine (Hibernian) right footed shot from the centre of the box misses to the right following a corner.

 Substitution